simonprickett/phewap/README.md

 *  The file is read, and these values are used to attemmpt to connect to the wifi network.
 * If the connection is successful, the device's new IP address is printed to the console and the logic in the function named `application_mode` is run.
 If you are making a device with an attached display, you should show this on the display so that the user can connect to it if your application uses a web display.
 * If the device fails to connect, for example because the wifi isn't reachable or the user provided incorrect credentials, then the wifi configuration file is deleted and the device reboots.
 This will put it in access point mode to allow the user to try and configure the wifi again.
+I added a retry loop to try the connection up to three times as I noticed sometimes it times out on a first attempt (maybe time to start the hardware and scan for the SSID).

 If the wifi configuration file isn't found, the device is either being started for the first time, or a previous attempt to configure the wifi failed.
 In this case, the following happens: